hasandramali/wgclient-android/README.md

 # cs16advanced-android

-this is modifed client for android
+this is synced client from wgclient|android port|
 (whyghost'a teşekkürler)